 and colors in these photos

-that don’t come close to what it is like for real.
+that don’t come close to what it is like for real,

 I want you to know that each morning,

-but who are nevertheless my Barnstorming brothers and sisters.
+as you are nevertheless my Barnstorming brothers and sisters.

 Carry me with you and pass the light forward.

 Keep lost moments in your pocket to pull out when needed.

 Open this door to others and welcome them in.

 You never know where it could take them.